manga22/Image_Super_resolution/README.md

 # Image_Super_resolution

+Autoencoder based image super resolution is defined to upscale images by 2X.
+Models are trained for 2X upscaling and denoising by corrupting the input low resolution images with gaussian noise of variances 0, 4, 8, 16, 25.

+#### Required libraries:
-Required libraries: tensorflow-2.4.0, skimage, opencv, matplotlib
+`tensorflow-2.4.0, skimage, opencv, matplotlib`

 ### Prepare config file for training and testing
 Prepare the config file to set paths and model parameters for model training and save in 'config' folder